Points to Know

 Promotions

-Robinhood: Up to $200 free stock + 3% IRA match + transfer fee refund at Robinhood.
+Robinhood: Free stock + 3% IRA match or 2% transfer match at Robinhood.

 J.P.
 Morgan Chase: $0 equity commissions with J.P.
 Morgan account.